acn1008/ProjectComp730/README.md

 ## Visual Aids

-### Background of app will change based on how close the output number is to the freezing or boiling point.
+### Background of application will change based on how the converted output (temperature) falls within, or close to the freezing or boiling point.
+Freezing temperatures will have a blue background.
+Boiling temperatures will have a red background.
+Temperatures between freezing and boiling will have a green background.
+This is for both Fahrenheit and Celsius temperatures.
+The default background color is purple before a temperature is entered to be converted to either Fahrenheit or Celisius via the drop-down menu selection.

 ## Test Cases to Follow